NordicWayInterchange/interchange/demo/single-node/README.md

 # Single node cluster

+*Note that running the examples in this demo requires a bash-enabled terminal (Linux, Mac or WSL on Windows) and Docker/Docker compose installed.*

 The `single-node.yml` file in this folder contains a Docker Compose dummy deployment of a single-node cluster.

 ## Run the cluster
-*Running the cluster requires a bash-enabled terminal (Linux, Mac or WSL on Windows) and Docker/Docker compose installed.*

 In a terminal, go to the `demo/single-node` directory, and run `./single-node.sh`.
 This will start the node, called `a.interchangedomain.com`.